 Skip to main content

 In today's digital age, live streaming has become increasingly popular, with platforms like YouTube and Twitch offering users the ability to broadcast their content in real-time.
 However, with this growing popularity comes the need for enhanced security and authentication measures to protect both streamers and viewers.
-In this comprehensive guide, we will delve into the importance of security and authentication in live streaming, discuss the SRS Stack solution for secure publishing, and provide a step-by-step guide on setting up the SRS Stack for your own live streaming service.
+In this comprehensive guide, we will delve into the importance of security and authentication in live streaming, discuss the Oryx solution for secure publishing, and provide a step-by-step guide on setting up the Oryx for your own live streaming service.

 The Importance of Authentication in Live Streaming